NIVeriStandAdd-Ons/PXI-2512-Custom-Device/README.md

 ### Quality, Limitations ###

 This IP should be considered mature, but of low quality.
-The code is kind of crazy and was the work of three different people.
-However, it works, and has worked in deployed systems since 2009.
+The code is validated on a Linux RT target with Linux RT System Image 2023 Q4.

+### Dependencies ###

+NI-SWITCH

 ### License ###